-- (10) Appeals.
+(10) Appeals.
 Any enforcement action by the City may be appealed to the City Council by filing a petition for reconsideration.
-The petition must show cause why an enforcement action should not be taken. - (a) Enforcement action appeals must be filed with the City Recorder within ten (10) working days of receipt of the enforcement action. - (b) The petition for appeal shall indicate the nature of the interpretation that is being appealed.
-The matter at issue will be a determination of the appropriateness of the interpretation of the enforcement response and the requirements of the pretreatment program. - (c) Upon appeal, the City Council shall first determine whether the appeal shall be heard on the record only, or upon an evidentiary hearing de novo.
-Where an appellant has been afforded an opportunity of an evidentiary hearing by the City, then appeal shall be limited to a review of the record and a hearing for receipt of arguments regarding the record.
-Where an appellant has not been afforded an evidentiary hearing, or upon finding that under prejudice should otherwise result, the City Council shall conduct an evidentiary hearing de novo. - (d) Unless otherwise provided by the City Council, an evidentiary hearing de novo on appeal shall require a record be kept of the following: - 1) The record, if any, of the matter before the City. - 2) A factual report prepared and presented by the City. - 3) All exhibits, materials and memoranda submitted by any party and received or considered in reaching the decision under review. - 4) A record of testimonial evidence, if any. - (e) Upon review, the City Council may by order affirm, reverse or modify in whole or part a determination or requirement of the decision that is under review.
+The petition must show cause why an enforcement action should not be taken.

+(a) Enforcement action appeals must be filed with the City Recorder within ten (10) working days of receipt of the enforcement action.

+(b) The petition for appeal shall indicate the nature of the interpretation that is being appealed.
+The matter at issue will be a determination of the appropriateness of the interpretation of the enforcement response and the requirements of the Pretreatment program.

+(c) Upon appeal, the City Council shall first determine whether the appeal shall be heard on the record only, or upon an evidentiary hearing de novo.
+Where an appellant has been afforded an opportunity of an evidentiary hearing by the City, then the appeal shall be limited to a review of the record and a hearing for receipt of arguments regarding the record.
+Where an appellant has not been afforded an evidentiary hearing, or upon finding that under prejudice should otherwise result, the City Council shall conduct an evidentiary hearing de novo.

+(d) Unless otherwise provided by the City Council, an evidentiary hearing de novo on appeal shall require a record be kept of the following:

+- 1) The record, if any, of the matter before the City. - 2) A factual report prepared and presented by the City.

+CHAPTER 8 - Environment Page 75 of 107 ------------------------- ----------------

+3) All exhibits, materials and memoranda submitted by any party and received or considered in reaching the decision under review.

+4) A record of testimonial evidence, if any.

+(e) Upon review, the City Council may by order affirm, reverse or modify in whole or part a determination or requirement of the decision that is under review.
 When the Council modifies or renders a decision that reverses a decision regarding and enforcement action, the Council, in its order, shall set forth its finding and state its reasons for taking the action.

-8.604 Judicial Enforcement Remedies
+8.504 Judicial Enforcement Remedies

 (1) Injunctive Relief.
-Whenever the City finds that a user has violated or continues to violate the provisions of this Chapter, permits or orders issued hereunder, or any other pretreatment requirements, the City through the City's attorney, may petition the Circuit Court of Clackamas County for issuance of a temporary or permanent injunction, as may be appropriate, which restrains or compels the specific performance of the wastewater discharge permit, order, or other requirement imposed by this Chapter on activities of the user.
-The City may also seek such other action as is appropriate for legal and/or equitable relief, including a requirement for the user to conduct environmental remediation.
+Whenever the City finds that a User has violated or continues to violate the provisions of Sections 8.200 through and including 8.214 and/or 8.400 through and including 8.420, permits or orders issued hereunder, or any other Pretreatment Requirements, the City through the City's attorney, may petition the Circuit Court of Clackamas County for issuance of a temporary or permanent injunction, as may be appropriate, which restrains or compels the specific performance of the City-issued industrial wastewater discharge permit, order, or other requirement imposed by this Chapter on activities of the User.
+The City may also seek such other action as is appropriate for legal and/or equitable relief, including a requirement for the User to conduct environmental remediation.
 A petition for injunctive relief shall not be a bar against, or a prerequisite for taking any other action against the User.